containernetworking/cni/CONVENTIONS.md

 ```

 ## "args" in network config
-`args` in [network config](https://github.com/containernetworking/cni/blob/master/SPEC.md#network-configuration) were introduced as an optional field into the `0.1.0` CNI spec.
+`args` in [network config](https://github.com/containernetworking/cni/blob/master/SPEC.md#network-configuration) were introduced as an optional field into the `0.2.0` release of the CNI spec.
 The first CNI code release that it appeared in was `v0.4.0`.
 > args (dictionary): Optional additional arguments provided by the container runtime.
 For example a dictionary of labels could be passed to CNI plugins by adding them to a labels field under args.

 `args` provide a way of providing more structured data than the flat strings that CNI_ARGS can support.